eevee-operator

 Fault Tolerance and Recovery

-The Eevee Operator incorporates mechanisms to ensure fault tolerance and facilitate recovery from failures:
+The eevee Operator incorporates mechanisms to ensure fault tolerance and facilitate recovery from failures:

 - Backup and Restore: Compatible with standard Kubernetes backup and restore tooling such as Velero.